 All people, regardless of their sex, should be treated fairly and given equal opportunities.
 Men and women should be treated fairly and given equal opportunities.
 It is against the law to treat you unfairly or bully you because of your sex.
 Outdated gender stereotypes can lead to sexist attitudes and discriminatory behaviour.
 Women are more likely to experience sex discrimination, particularly in the workplace.

 What is sex discrimination?

-Sex discrimination is when someone treats you unfairly or bullies you because of your sex.
+Sex discrimination is when someone treats you unfairly, including bullying you, because of your sex.

 Under the Equal Opportunity Act 2010, sex can include being male or female or a person with an intersex variation.
 Sex is now defined by a person’s possession of certain physical features, including the characteristics listed as sex characteristics.